This Is All About The Best Ecommerce Sites

 1. Magento- Community Edition

 When most people think of the best eCommerce sites platforms, Magento is one of the first names that pop into mind; the platform has become that ubiquitous in the best eCommerce sites market.
 Magento’s Enterprise Edition platform is used by the biggies, including Samsung and Nike.
-It also comes with a big price tag, mind you.
+It also comes with a big price tag, minds you.
 But you want a piece of that Magento for free, there is the Community Edition.

 The Magento Community Edition also comes with a number of features that are not available on other competing for open-source platforms.
 You can manage multiple stores, for instance, and choose, manage and offer different currencies and languages.